-Description of the change Restrictions To do list Minor changes in planned activities/deliverables affecting their substance and requiring changes in the Application Form (e.g., change in the number of planned events, change in the number of planned items (equipment, services, products, etc.), changes in investments planned in the project work plan and with costs under CC6, changes in communication or promotional materials, etc.).
+Description of the change Restrictions To do list 1.
+Minor changes in planned activities/deliverables affecting their substance and requiring changes in the Application Form (e.g., change in the number of planned events, change in the number of planned items (equipment, services, products, etc.), changes in investments planned in the project work plan and with costs under CC6, changes in communication or promotional materials, etc.).
 Need for changes is strongly justified and principles of sound financial management are met.
 Changes do not cause a decrease in the quality of respective activity's results and do not negatively impact project outputs and their delivery schedule.
 Total sum of CC4, CC5, CC6 must not be exceeded.
 Such changes must be made before the procurement procedure (if applicable).
-If changes occur during the implementation of the procurement contract the terms of the procurement contract the terms of the public procurement regulations should be followed.
-Submit electronically signed Request for Changes to the JS to email pasts @ varam.gov.lv with supporting documents, if relevant (e.g., changed building/technical documentation, price offers for equipment, services, products, etc.); Note: In case building/technical documentation for planned (re)construction works is changed, PP is responsible for the creation and submission of building/technical documentation in line with national legal acts.
-Receive decision on changes inform JS by email; In case of a positive decision, update the Application Form in JEMS.
-Reallocation between cost categories and/or partners up to 15% of the initial total eligible project budget.
+If changes occur during the implementation of the procurement contract the terms of the procurement contract the terms of the procurement contract and the public procurement regulations should be followed. signed Request for Changes to the JS to email pasts@varam.gov.lv with supporting documents, if relevant (e.g., changed building/technical documentation, price offers for equipment, services, products, etc.); Note: In case building/technical documentation for planned (re)construction works is changed, PP is responsible for the creation and submission of building/technical documentation in line with national legal acts. - Receive decision on changes from JS by email; - In case of a positive decision, update the Application Form in JEMS.
+2. Reallocation between cost categories and/or partners up to 15% of the initial total eligible project budget.
 Budget changes must not cause the increase of total eligible project budget.
 Reallocation between CCs is relevant only for CC1, CC4, CC5 and CC6.
-In case costs from/to CC1 (standard scale of Submit electronically signed Request for Changes to the JS to email pasts@varam.gov.lv with supporting documents, if relevant (e.g., changes in cost-estimates, price offers, etc.).
-If the project budget is reallocated between PPs,
+In case costs from/to CC1 (standard scale of unit cost) are shifted, - Submit electronically signed Request for Changes to the JS to email pasts@varam.gov.lv with supporting documents, if relevant (e.g., changes in cost estimates, price offers, etc.) If the project budget is reallocated between PPs, and as a result, PP's budget is increased, the